sulu/sulu/README.md

 We are happy to welcome you in our official [Slack channel](https://sulu.io/services-and-support)!
 Obviously you can always **reach out to us directly** via the [Sulu twitter account](https://twitter.com/sulu) or post your question on [StackOverflow](https://stackoverflow.com/questions/tagged/sulu) with the official `sulu` tag.

 ## 🤝&nbsp; Found a bug?
 Missing a specific feature?
-Feel free to **file a new issue** with the respective labels on the the [sulu/sulu](https://github.com/sulu/sulu/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [sulu/sulu](https://github.com/sulu/sulu/issues) repository.
 If you already found a solution to your problem, **we would love to review your pull request**!
 Have a look at our [contribution guidelines](http://docs.sulu.io/en/latest/developer/contributing/) to find out about our coding standards.

 ## ✅&nbsp; Requirements

-Sulu requires a **PHP version higher or equal to 7.2** and is compatible with every **Symfony version up from 4.3**.
+Sulu requires a **PHP version higher or equal to 7.2** and is compatible with every **Symfony version starting from 4.3**.
 Have a look at the `require` section in the [composer.json](https://github.com/sulu/sulu/blob/master/composer.json) of the [sulu/sulu](https://github.com/sulu/sulu) core framework to find an **up-to-date list of the requirements** of Sulu content management system.

 ## 📘&nbsp; License